tmward/tcga/README.md

 1. Tumor sidedness versus gene mutational status
 2. Nodal positivity (N0 vs N1+) versus gene mutational status

-All tables are HTML tables.
-To use in Microsoft Word, it is best to open them in a browser then copy and paste them into Word.

 ### `survival_analyses.R`

 Requires `tidy_tcga.R` then `make_inputs.R` to be run first.
 This script